-No new influenza virus subtypes have been detected in humans VPD - access, storage and administering of flu vaccine, medical &amp; ministry directives, mass immunization clinic plan CD - iPHIS, COGNOS, outbreak template, case investigation, contact tracing, surveillance, lab specimen collection, infection prevention and control measures, ministry directives.
+No new influenza virus subtypes have been detected in humans VPD - access, storage and administering of flu vaccine, medical & ministry directives, mass immunization clinic plan CD - iPHIS, COGNOS, outbreak template, case investigation, contact tracing, surveillance, lab specimen collection, infection prevention and control measures, ministry directives.
 ER - shelter/assessment/triage training, CISS database, HPPA (closure orders), HC - call center, PIP intranet, key messaging, CAPS, Ministry Directives.
 Health Information group - automated data analysis and dissemination.
 Hands on training related to reassigned duties under ER plan.
 Stress management training for staff.

 Interpandemic Period: Phase 1 No new influenza virus subtypes have been detected in humans Designated spokespersons will be able to respond to media inquires appropriately.
 Half-day Media Workshop available and provided by staff media consultants.
 Media consultants on staff.
 Trained staff (directors, managers, supervisors, HC team).
 PI media training workshop.
 FAQ/Key Messages directed to media questions posted to the intranet.
 Media Training multimedia module.

-INTERPANDEMIC F PHASE 2 PERIOD
+INTERPANDEMIC F PERIOD

-Continue with all Phase 1 activities
+THACL 2 Continue with all Phase 1 activities

-PANDEMIC PERIOD PHASE 3 ·
+PANDEMIC PERIOD PHASE 3

 Continue will all Phase 2 activities

 Pandemic Alert Periods Phase 3 Human infection(s) with a new subtype, but no human-to-human PI simulation exercise will be conducted to test and evaluate SMDHU PIP.
 ER plan and framework.
 SMDHU PIP.
 Work group to develop and deliver simulation exercise to be designed and conducted.
 Evaluation tool for simulation exercise developed and deliver to staff.

-spread or spread to a close contact only PANDEMIC ALERT PHASE 4 To implement orientation & training recommendations based on evaluation findings of simulation exercise.
-PERIOD Continue with all phase 3 activities Prepare an evaluation report with recommendations.
-Revise SMDHU PIP &amp; ERP as necessary.
-Communicate revisions to all staff.
-Phase 4 Small cluster(s) with limited human- to-human spread still localized, suggesting that the virus is becoming increasingly better adapted to humans, but may not yet by fully transmissible To provide ongoing notification of updates and current practices for all appropriate staff.
-Process for keeping staff informed of current practices related to reassigned duties.
-Current and updated redeployment list.
-PANDEMIC PERIC PHASE 5 D Pandemic Alert Period: Phase 5 Large cluster(s) but human-to-human spread still localized, suggesting that the virus is becoming increasingly better adapted to humans, but may not yet be fully transmissible Continue with all phase 4 activities
+1

+spread or spread to To implement orientation & training Prepare an evaluation report with recommendations.

+a close contact recommendations based on 2.
+Revise SMDHU PIP & ERP as necessary.

+only evaluation findings of simulation Communicate revisions to all staff.

+exercise.

+PANDEMIC ALERT PERIOD

+PHASE 4

+Continue with all phase 3

+activities

+Phase 4 To provide ongoing notification of Process for keeping staff informed of current practices related to reassigned duties.

+T Hase 4 updates and current practices for all Current and updated redeployment list.

+Small cluster(s) appropriate staff.
+2. Odironi dna apadica rodopiojinoni not.

+with limited human- appropriate eta

+to-human spread

+still localized,

+suggesting that the

+virus is becoming

+increasingly better

+adapted to

+humans, but may

+not yet by fully

+transmissible

+DANDEMIC DEDIC 0

+PANDEMIC PERIO PHASE 5 ט

+Operforms with all above 4

+Pandemic Alert Period: Continue with all phase 4 activities

+Phase 5 activities

+Large cluster(s) but

+human-to-human

+spread still

+localized,

+suggesting that the

+virus is becoming

+increasingly better

+adapted to

+humans, but may

+not yet be fully

+transmissible